aidansteele/aidansteele.github.io/_posts/2020-09-26-aws-access-key-format.md

 I asked for help on [Twitter][tweet] and got some great responses.
-Especially helpful was @NYSharpie's [tweet][nysharpie] where he noticed keys created after early 2019 are when it switched to >= Q. Looking in my own account seems to corroborate that: a key from December 2018 has a `Y` and a key from May 2019 has a `J`.
+Especially helpful was @NYSharpie's [tweet][nysharpie] where he noticed keys created after early 2019 are when it switched to >= Q. Looking at resources in my own account, it looks like the switchover was sometime between the 27th of and 29th of March 2019.

 I've also [learned][old-key] that keys created before ~2010 don't even have the `AKIA` prefix!
 E.g. the key ID `1YRA5YCR63BKA0BX35G2` was created in 2008 and